Super heavy-lift launch vehicle: Cancelled designs

 Numerous super-heavy-lift vehicles have been proposed and received various levels of development prior to their cancellation.

 As part of the Soviet crewed lunar project to compete with Apollo/Saturn V, the N1 rocket was secretly designed with a payload capacity of 95 t.
 Four test vehicles were launched from 1969 to 1972, but all failed shortly after lift-off.
 The program was suspended in May 1974 and formally cancelled in March 1976.
 The Soviet UR-700 rocket design concept competed against the N1, but was never developed.
 In the concept, it was to have had a payload capacity of up to 151 t to low earth orbit.

 During project Aelita (1969–1972), the Soviets were developing a way to beat the Americans to Mars.
 They designed the UR-700A, a nuclear powered variant of the UR-700, and UR-700M, a LOx/Kerosene variant to assemble the 1400 t MK-700 spacecraft in earth orbit in two launches.
 The UR-700M would have a payload capacity of 750 t.
-The only Universal Rocket to make it past the design phase was the UR-500 while the N1 was selected to be the Soviets' HLV for lunar and Martian missions.
+The only Universal Rocket pass the design phase was the UR-500 while the N1 was selected to be the Soviets' HLV for lunar and Martian missions.

 The UR-900, proposed in 1969, would have had a payload capacity of 240 t to low earth orbit.
 It never left the drawing board.

 The General Dynamics Nexus was proposed in the 1960s as a fully reusable successor to the Saturn V rocket, having the capacity of transporting up to 990000-2000000 lb to orbit.

 The American Saturn MLV family of rockets was proposed in 1965 by NASA as successors to the Saturn V rocket.
 It would have been able to carry up to 160,880 kg to low Earth orbit.
 The Nova designs were also studied by NASA before the agency chose the Saturn V in the early 1960s Nova was cancelled in 1964 and had reusable variants.